Lockless Inc

 DESCRIPTION

-The MPI_Type_struct() or MPI_Type_create_struct() function is used to create a new type from a set of count smaller component types.
+The MPI_Type_create_struct() function is used to create a new type from a set of count smaller component types.
 The smaller types oldtype are in block lengths described in the b_len array, and offset from the start of the type by displacements within the disp array.

 The type newtype created by this function should be commited with MPI_Type_commit() if it is to be used with message passing functions.
 The type should be eventually freed with the MPI_Type_free() function.